Egypt Discarded the Rosetta Stone, Now Egypt Wants It Back

 I Wonder If History Was Like This

-I love studying history, and I must admit that the majority of the books that I read are on that subject.
+I love studying history, and I must admit that the majority of books I typically read are on that subject.
 That said, I recently stumbled across the following video from Stephen Fry and Hugh Laurie, which an amusing look at the signing of the Treaty of Westphalia.
-Even though I know that it's meant humorously, there are times when I wonder how historically accurate events like this might have been.
+Even though I know this video is meant humorously, there are times when I wonder how historically accurate events like this might have been.

 Winking smile